Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/FilterFeaturesInScene/README.md

 ## How it works

-1. Construct a `Basemap` for the scene using an OpenStreetMap Topographic `VectorTileLayer` and the OpenStreetMap 3D Buildings `ArcGISSceneLayer` as baselayers.
+1. Construct a `Basemap` for the scene using an OpenStreetMap Topographic `ArcGISVectorTileLayer` and the OpenStreetMap 3D Buildings `ArcGISSceneLayer` as baselayers.
 2. Set the OSM buildings layer's `polygonFilter` property to a `SceneLayerPolygonFilter` with an empty list of polygons and a `SceneLayerPolygonFilterSpatialRelationshipDisjoint` enum to hide all features within the extent.
 3. Create a `Surface` for the scene and set the World Elevation 3D as an elevation source.
 4. Add the 3D San Fransisco Buildings `ArcGISSceneLayer` to the scene's operational layers.